Jean-Poul/Test-Assignment-1/README.md

 The two project examples have been made with TDD and BDD with help of JUnit, TestNG and Cucumber.

 #### TODO:
-Cucumber seem to have caching the same feature files ascross all of them.
+Cucumber seem to be caching the same feature files ascross all of them.
 Fix bug if I have time.
 Furthermore, I could use the newer dependencies from cucumber.io:
 ```
 		<dependency>